-UNMAS was established in 1997, by the General Assembly, to serve as the UN coordinator for mine action and to support the UN's vision of "a world free of the threat of landmines and unexploded ordnance, where individuals and communities live in a safe environment conducive to development, and where mine survivors are fully integrated into their societies."
+Established in 1997, UNMAS leads, coordinates, and implements mine action and supports the UN's vision of "a world free of the threat of landmines and unexploded ordnance, where individuals and communities live in a safe environment conducive to development, and where mine survivors are fully integrated into their societies."
 UNMAS is the global coordinator for all UN Mine Action.
 Situated within the Office of Rule of Law and Security Institutions (OROLSI) in the United Nations Department of Peacekeeping Operations, UNMAS works to ensure an effective, proactive and coordinated response to mines and explosive remnants of war (ERW), including cluster munitions, by collaborating with 11 other UN bodies.

 Why we are here

 What we do

 UNMAS operations support three of the four mandated activities, namely protection of civilians, creating conditions for delivery of humanitarian assistance, and providing support to monitoring, investigating, verifying, and reporting human rights issues, such as the use of cluster munitions.

 To achieve this, UNMAS coordinates and tasks mine action teams with a variety of manual, mechanical and canine capacities to perform the following tasks:

 - Survey and clear mines, ERW, and ammunition stockpiles.

 - Conduct route verification and clearance to allow safe access and to enable the delivery of humanitarian assistance.

 - Monitor, investigate, verify, and report on the use of indiscriminate explosive weapons, such as cluster munitions.

 - Provide risk education to enable people to recognize, mitigate, and report explosive hazards in their midst; and awareness training to UN and humanitarian personnel.

 - Collect data, map new hazards, and disseminate threat information to humanitarian partners.

 - Conduct entry point control and search activities with Explosive Detection Dogs.